anagha-microsoft/ncr-mlops-hol/lab-guide/10-Configure-Build-Pipeline.md

 # Module 10 - Configure and run the build pipeline in Azure DevOps

 ## About
 This module covers configuring a build pipeline and executing it, and finally renaming it to something meaningful.
-It also covers stufy of the AML assets created, and artifact published which is input for the release pipeline.
+It also covers study of the AML assets created, and artifact published which is input for the release pipeline.
 <br><br>Dedicate 180 minutes for this module - to thoroughly understand and execute

 ## 1.0.
 Create a build pipeline in Azure DevOps